 Jacaranda Literature and Photography Award

 The Jacaranda Literature and Photography Award is a university-level award, which calls for submissions from the end of December to February of the following year.
-All students in the university can submit their works.
+All students in the university can submit their work.
 The literature award includes three categories: modern poetry, essays, and novels.
 The photography award has no restriction on themes.
 Award-winning works will be displayed in the Art Space in May each year and made into portfolios.

 Arts lectures can be classified into classic general education lectures and Hao-Ran lectures.
 The former is a general education course hosted by the General Education Committee of our university, and in each class, scholars and experts from different fields are invited to come to our university to share new professional knowledge that is in line with the trend of the times.
 In coordination with performance activities, the Center invites artists in relevant fields to guide through or talk about creative aesthetics and artwork appreciation.
 For Hao-Ran lectures, since 1999, winners of the National Award for Arts, which is the most prestigious literary and art award in Taiwan, are invited every one or two years to give lectures in the university and share how they entered the art world and their life experience in artistic creation.
 Thus far, the lectures have been held for more than 20 years and have attracted great attention.
 Since 2007, Hao-Ran lectures have consolidated classic lectures on general education to benefit more students.